 “Well, not today, handsome,” she said.
-She brushed a hand through his hair, which had now reached about a few inches in length, save for stopping at the nape of his neck.
+She brushed a hand through his red hair, which had now reached about a few inches in length, save for stopping at the nape of his neck.
 Her hand moved to his cheek and she smirked playfully.
-“Maybe you need a slight trim.”
+“Maybe you need a little trim.”

 “Yeah, no,” Ethan said.
 “Absolutely n-”

 The baby monitor crackled to life with their daughter’s cries.

 “I’ll get her,” Ethan said before Heather could make a move.
 He left and after taking the pancakes off the griddle and turning the stove off, she secretly followed.

 “Hi, baby girl,” she heard as she approached the nursery.
 “How are you?”